Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. NTL shared that when she learned of her second pregnancy, she and her family were filled with joy, waiting for a new member.
 However, just a few months later, she suddenly discovered vaginal bleeding and went to the doctor.
 The diagnosis left her devastated: cervical cancer.

 "When I heard the doctor say I had cancer, I was confused and scared.
-I only thought about my baby who was only 5 months old.
+All I could think about was my baby, who was only 5 months old.
 Would he have a chance to live?
 Would I be able to see him born?" - Ms. L. emotionally recalled.

-After an interdisciplinary consultation at the Central Maternity Hospital, experts decided to apply a 4-cycle chemotherapy regimen during pregnancy, to both control cancer and minimize effects on the fetus.
+After an interdisciplinary consultation at the Central Obstetrics Hospital, experts decided to apply a 4-cycle chemotherapy regimen during pregnancy, to both control cancer and minimize effects on the fetus.

-In this case, our goal is to control the tumor, while also bringing the pregnancy to a viable stage, to save both mother and baby."
+In this case, our goal is to control the tumor, while also bringing the fetus to a viable stage, to save both mother and baby."

-At week 33, Ms. L.'s amniotic fluid leaked and she was hospitalized for monitoring and given injections to mature the fetus' lungs.
+At week 33, Ms. L.'s water broke and she was hospitalized for monitoring and injections to mature the fetus' lungs.
 Three weeks after finishing chemotherapy, the team performed a cesarean section and hysterectomy.

 On the afternoon of August 7, the baby boy was born healthy, letting out his first cry to the joy of the whole family and the surgical team.